Suitters/tpysui/docs/tpysui.rst

 Delete Rows
 ***********
+With a row in focs, right clicking will popup options to edit the highlighted cell or delete the row.

-Each rown in each section has a ``Delete`` option.
-Clicking it will remove the entire row and any relateded content.
+Deleting a row in the Group section will remove the entire row and any relateded content.
 For example, deleting a Group will delete all the Profiles and Identities that belong to it.

-Deleting the only row in a section is prevented.
+Deleting the only row in the Group section is not allowed.

 Quitting ``tpysui`` (ctrl+q)
 ----------------------------